klarkc/nixos-everyday/README.md

 ## Overview

-The NixOS Everyday Modules Flake provides a collection of useful modules for everyday use in NixOS configurations.
+The NixOS Everyday Flake provides a collection of useful modules for everyday use in NixOS configurations.
 These modules are designed to simplify common tasks, streamline system management, and enhance your NixOS experience.

 Whether you're a seasoned NixOS user or just getting started, these modules aim to make your daily system administration tasks more convenient and efficient.